Khosrow II: Khosrow II in Islamic tradition

-Islamic tradition tells a story in which Khosrow II (in كسرى Kisra) was a Persian king to whom Muhammad had sent a messenger, Abdullah ibn Hudhafah as-Sahmi, along with a letter in which Khosrow was asked to preach the religion of Islam.
-The account as transmitted by Muslim tradition reads:
+It is documented in Islamic tradition and records that Khosrow II (in كسرى) was a Persian emperor to whom Muhammad had sent a messenger, Abdullah ibn Hudhafah as-Sahmi, along with a letter in which Khosrow was asked to preach the religion of Islam.
+The letter as transmitted by Muslim tradition reads:

 In the name of Allah, the Beneficent, the Merciful.
 From Muhammad, the Messenger of Allah, to Kisra, the great (leader/head) of the Persians.
 Peace be upon him, who seeks truth and expresses belief in Allah and in His Prophet and testifies that there is no god but Allah and that He has no partner, and who believes that Muhammad is His servant and Prophet.
 Under the Command of Allah, I invite you to Him.
 He has sent me for the guidance of all people so that I may warn them all of His wrath and may present the unbelievers with an ultimatum.
 Embrace Islam so that you may remain safe (in this life and the next).
 And if you refuse to accept Islam, you will be responsible for the sins of the Magi.

-Islamic tradition further states that Khosrow II tore up Muhammad's letter saying, "A pitiful slave among my subjects dares write his name before mine" and commanded Badhan, his vassal ruler of Yemen, to dispatch two valiant men to identify, seize and bring this man from Hijaz (Muhammad) to him.
-When Abdullah ibn Hudhafah as-Sahmi told Muhammad how Khosrow had torn his letter to pieces, Muhammad promised the destruction of Khosrow II stating, "Even so, Allah shall destroy his kingdom."
-Later, Badhan's men arrived in Medina and talked to Muhammad, ordering him to accompany them back to Khosrow II.
-Muhammad reportedly changed the subject, made it obvious he did not like their appearance, and responded by asking why they shave their beards and leave their mustaches to grow and be that large.
-When they said that's what their god orders them to do, he said his god orders him to cut his mustache and grow his beard.
-After he took control of the conversation like that, he went back on-topic and asked them to come back to him the next day.
-When they did, he informed them that Khosrow II had been killed by his son.
-Badhan's men responded angrily, threatening Muhammad to tell Badhan what he is saying about Khosrow II.
-To that, he responded by encouraging them to write to Badhan and to also tell him that Islam and its power will reach all that Khosrow II has ever ruled over.
-A few days later, Badhan received confirmation from Persia that Khosrow II was dead.
-As a consequence, he is said to have accepted Islam, and Muhammad kept him as a ruler over his people.
+Upon receipt, Khosrow II tore up Muhammad's letter saying, "A pitiful slave among my subjects dares write his name before mine" and commanded Badhan, his vassal ruler of Yemen, to dispatch two valiant men to identify, seize and bring this man from Hijaz (Muhammad) to him.
+When Abdullah ibn Hudhafah as-Sahmi told Muhammad that Khosrow had torn his letter to pieces, Muhammad promised to destroy Khosrow II, stating, "Even so, God shall destroy his kingdom."
+Badhan received confirmation from Persia that Khosrow II was dead.
+As a consequence, he is said to have accepted Islam, and Muhammad appointed him ruler over his people.